Hostwinds Tutorials

 Mixing Linux and Windows commands

 The Windows Subsystem for Linux (WSL) allows the running of Linux binary executables natively on Windows 10 and higher as well as Windows Server 2019 and higher.
 WSL uses a true Linux kernel through a subset of Hyper-V features.
-To learn how to install WSL for Windows, see How to natively run Linux on Windows 10 and higher.
+To learn how to install WSL for Windows, see Windows Subsystem for Linux: How to Install & Configure WSL.

 In this tutorial, we'll start with some straightforward examples and culminate with using Linux, PowerShell, and DOS (cmd.exe) commands together.